chandraputra06/chandra_tugas_git/readme.md

-Hello my name is Chandra, I am a programmer
+Hello my name is Chandra, I am a programmer.
+I am learning at timedoors.